elaine-chen-brown/CS1320-final-project/README.md

 ### Title font
 - Used text for title instead of image on current site/in mockups in order to better accommodate screen readers
 ### Responsiveness
-- Most viewed sidebar disappears at screen widths below 850 pixels
+- Sidebar disappears at screen widths below 850 pixels
+- Except on author pages, author info displayed first
 ### User Interactions
 - Current defaults are
     - Navbar hover: underline